 Tripe is a pretty nutritious organ meat consumed since ancient times, that is a very concentrated source of nutrients.

-Since tripe is not the most desirable cut just like a steak would be it’s more affordable for of animal protein a good option for those trying to save money.
+Since tripe is not the most desirable cut just like a steak would be it’s more affordable for animal protein a good option for those trying to save money.

 To me, this is the most important aspect really, by purchasing tripe we support the nose-to-tail consumption of animals, which cuts down on food waste.

-That animal gets sacrificed, isn't it a real shame throwing half of it away because we say yuch to offal, tail, tongue and so on?
+That animal gets sacrificed, isn't it a real shame throwing half of it away because we say yuch to offal, tail, tongue, and so on?

 Types of tripe